Actively Recruiting

 • Parents with poor understanding of Dutch, French, or English

-• Newborns admitted post-partum to neonatal intensive care unit (gestational age less than 34 weeks) or with medical complications
+• Newborns admitted post-partum to neonatal intensive care unit with gestational age less than 34 weeks or with medical complications

 • Newborns with severe genetic abnormalities or birth defects

-• Newborns whose parents cannot attend study visits for 2 years due to location or work schedule
+• Newborns whose parents cannot attend study visits for two years due to location or working hours

 AI-Screening